Financial Independence and Development

 A student-run movement for financial equity.

-FInD — Foundations in Financial Independence & Decision-Making — is a peer-led nonprofit that brings essential money skills to students who need them most.
+FInD — Financial Independence and Development — is a peer-led nonprofit that brings essential money skills to students who need them most.
 We believe financial literacy is a right, not a privilege.

 🎯